Cold Chisel: 1978–1979: Cold Chisel and Breakfast at Sweethearts

 In the early months of 1978 Cold Chisel recorded their self-titled debut album with their manager and producer, Peter Walker (ex-Bakery).
 All tracks were written by Don Walker, except "Juliet", where Barnes composed its melody and Walker the lyrics.
 Cold Chisel was released in April and included guest studio musicians: Dave Blight on harmonica (who became a regular on-stage guest) and saxophonists Joe Camilleri and Wilbur Wilde (from Jo Jo Zep & The Falcons).
-Australian musicologist, Ian McFarlane, described how, "[it] failed to capture the band's renowned live firepower, despite the presence of such crowd favourites as 'Khe Sanh', 'Home and Broken Hearted' and 'One Long Day'."
+Australian musicologist Ian McFarlane described how, "[it] failed to capture the band's renowned live firepower, despite the presence of such crowd favourites as 'Khe Sanh', 'Home and Broken Hearted' and 'One Long Day'."
 It reached the top 40 on the Kent Music Report and was certified gold.

-In May 1978, "Khe Sanh", was released as their debut single but it was declared too offensive for commercial radio due to the sexual implication of the lyrics, "Their legs were often open/But their minds were always closed."
-However, it was played regularly on Sydney youth radio station, Double J, which was not subject to the restrictions as it was part of the Australian Broadcasting Corporation (ABC).
+In May 1978, "Khe Sanh" was released as their debut single but it was declared too offensive for commercial radio due to the sexual implication of the lyrics, e.g. "Their legs were often open/But their minds were always closed."
+However, it was played regularly on Sydney youth radio station Double J, which was not subject to the restrictions as it was part of the Australian Broadcasting Corporation (ABC).
 Another ABC program, Countdown's producers asked them to change the lyric but they refused.
 Despite such setbacks, "Khe Sanh" reached No. 41 on the Kent Music Report singles chart.
 It became Cold Chisel's signature tune and was popular among their fans.
 They later remixed the track, with re-recorded vocals, for inclusion on the international version of their third album, East (June 1980).